 “It’s a crucial time of change and it is important they are actively engaged in learning and cocurricular to further develop their passions, strengths and interests.
 Equally as important our students need to feel they belong and they have a high level of support from family, school and peers.”

 It’s important that teenagers are given the tools to be able to build healthy and positive relationships.
 Schools should provide the avenue to learn skills such as how to address healthy relationships, dealing with conflict, and having the resilience to deal with these situations.

-“One of our initiatives is holding an annual workshop in conjunction with Scotch College,” Melissa says.
+“One of our initiatives is holding an annual workshop in conjunction with a nearby boys' school,” Melissa says.
 “We work with students to develop these skills, the workshop also includes guest speakers, hearing from recent alumni from both schools and engaging in mixed group activities.
 It’s very well-received by the students.”
 Other wellbeing programs and workshops cover topics such as work-ready skills, sleep nutrition and mental health.

 Wellbeing is at the centre of personal development at this stage of a teenager’s development.
 “I like to say that ‘it’s EQ as much as their IQ’, with E standing for emotional,” Melissa explains.
 “It’s just as important to foster long term success and happiness, as it is to ensure they are at a school that provides opportunity and the right subject choices.”

 It’s also a changing time for teenagers in regard to their stage of schooling and academic future.
 “Middle School is a time where students can personalise their learning,” Melissa explains.
 “Through vast subject breadth, we encourage each student to stretch and challenge themselves.
 It’s a chance for students to explore new pathways and start the process of identifying what their strengths and interests are.”